-Nigel Gaisie Reacts To Court Ruling On Agradaa's Case, Vows To Pray For Evangelist, Video Trends
+Nigel Gaisie Reacts to Court Ruling on Agradaa’s Case, Vows to Pray for Evangelist, Video Trends

-Nigel Gaisie Reacts To Court Ruling On Agradaa's Case, Vows To Pray For Evangelist, Video Trends
+Nigel Gaisie Reacts to Court Ruling on Agradaa’s Case, Vows to Pray for Evangelist, Video Trends

 • Speaking to journalists, the respected man of God indicated that the news was evidence that the nation had trusted the prophet

-Nigel Gaisie, Nana Agradaa, Jail, Court, Prophecy
+Nigel Gaisie, Nana Agradaa, Jail, Court, Prophecy, prison, term, reduced, justice, system, Ghana

 Source: Facebook